Papillon

 Tiny does not mean passive

 Papillon fit should be framed around an active toy companion, not a low-effort lap ornament.
-Runtime activity and mental-stimulation fields point toward a dog that often enjoys training, games, walks, and problem-solving despite its size.
+Breed profile activity and mental-stimulation fields point toward a dog that often enjoys training, games, walks, and problem-solving despite its size.
 The best fit can provide outlets without overwhelming a small body.
 Owners who want a very quiet, self-managing dog may be surprised by alertness and enthusiasm.
-The page should make training and enrichment part of the everyday decision before emphasizing portability or apartment convenience alone.
+The decision should make training and enrichment part of the everyday decision before emphasizing portability or apartment convenience alone.

 Fragility changes household fit

-Scoring V2 child-age, handling, noise, and climate dimensions make the Papillon decision more precise.
+The child-age, handling, noise, and climate fit signals make the Papillon decision more precise.
 A tiny dog can live happily in many homes, but rough handling, furniture falls, larger pets, and cold or wet weather need active management.
-The page should ask whether the owner can supervise movement-heavy situations and protect a small frame while still teaching manners.
+The useful question is whether the owner can supervise movement-heavy situations and protect a small frame while still teaching manners.
 Shared walls also matter if alert barking becomes a habit.
 Good fit depends on thoughtful routines, not just available physical space alone.

 Keep in mind